omeka/omeka-s-enduser/docs/modules/mapping.md

 ## Geolocate items

 The Mapping module adds metadata fields to each item, most of which cannot be accessed directly the way a text field can.
 This includes a latitude and longitude pair that creates markers on maps (an item can have more than one marker), or a series of coordinates that define shapes on the map (lines, polygons, and rectangles).
-There are also default display settings for each item's map - minimum corner coordinates that ensure the map contains at least those top, bottom, left, and right spots.
+There are also default display settings for each item's map: minimum corner coordinates that ensure the map contains at least those top, bottom, left, and right spots.

 This information can be set manually using the item's "Mapping" tab via a visual map interface, or can be textually bulk-added to items using [CSV Import](#csv-import-integration).